 - Appointments with special visitors to campus

-- Referrals to spiritual directors and/or therapists who practice from a Christian framework.
+- Referrals to spiritual directors and/or therapists who practice from a Christian framework

-All aspects of life at Bethel Seminary are intended to be part of the student’s ongoing growth in God, including academic study and a life of prayer and service.
+All aspects of life at Bethel Seminary are intended to be part of the student’s ongoing growth in relationship with God, including academic study and a life of prayer and service.
 The call to be a student is a serious Christian commitment, no less spiritual than aspects considered to be devotional.
 It is expected that students enter into all aspects of life at Bethel as “unto God.”

 Statement on Women and Men

 Bethel does not discriminate against any worthy student on the basis of age, gender, race, color, ethnic or national origin, or physical disability.
 Bethel values diversity in its student body and strives to create an environment that welcomes all students, uniting them around a common allegiance to Jesus Christ.
-Students become equipped with the theological knowledge and ministry skills to address the kingdom concerns of personal salvation, racial reconciliation, and social justice.
+Students become equipped with the theological knowledge and ministry skills to address the kingdom concerns of personal salvation, racial reconciliation, and biblical justice.

 A Covenant for Life Together: Becoming Whole and Holy Persons